Privacy Policy

 What WhatCable stores

 WhatCable stores your in-app preferences (display mode, hidden ports, notification toggles, font size) in the standard macOS user defaults system, on your Mac.
-Nothing else is stored.
+With WhatCable Pro, your licence key is also stored on your Mac so it doesn't have to be re-entered.

 What WhatCable does not do